akenson/da-devcon2019/README.md

 |ASPNETCORE_ENVIRONMENT|Development|
 |FORGE_WEBHOOK_URL|_your ngrok url_|

+3. Upload data files
-3. a) Upload a zip file containing your Inventor Assembly and Project file to a Forge OSS bucket that is in the form of `<your app id lower case>_designautomation`
+* Upload a zip file containing your Inventor Assembly and Project file to a Forge OSS bucket that is in the form of `<your app id lower case>_designautomation`
-b) Upload Revit Template file to Forge OSS bucked named <your app id lower case>_designautomation/object/RevitTemplate (generic model template is located in AppBundle "da-rfa-output/RevitTemplate/MetricGenericModel.rft")
+* Upload Revit Template file to Forge OSS bucked named <your app id lower case>_designautomation/object/RevitTemplate (generic model template is located in AppBundle "da-rfa-output/RevitTemplate/MetricGenericModel.rft")

 _insert Postman screenshot here??_